elek-tron/Programmable-MCU-STC15F104W-Development-Board/README.md

 # Software requirements:
 - SDCC (free to use compiler w/o any limits like keil)
-- AtmelStudio 7 (not needed, but has C beautyfier, editor, make, etc...)
+- AtmelStudio 7 (not needed, but has integrated environment, editor, C beautyfier, tools like make, etc...)
 - stc-isp-15xx-v6.88.exe (to program the STC processor)

 # Links: